 - Texas Child Support Division, if you have unpaid child support.

-You must resolve these liens with your settlement funds right away because if you ignore liens from insurance companies, medical providers, and government agencies, you may face severe penalties.
+You must resolve these liens with your settlement funds immediately because you may face severe penalties if you ignore liens from insurance companies, medical providers, and government agencies.
 If you have any concerns about liens and how they relate to your injury case, you should schedule an appointment with your attorney to discuss them.

 Step 4: Your Lawyer Will Deduct Costs and Legal Fees